Soukous: Formation and paternity debate

-During the early 1960s, a surge of young Congolese musicians sought to speed up the slow tempo of Congolese rumba, which precipitated the emergence of soukous.
-Artists began incorporating faster rhythms, and prominent guitar improvisation, often characterized by high-pitched, fast-paced lines imbued with more heightened African motif.
-The drummer shifts to the high-octane cadence, wherein the clave rhythm shifts to the snare drum, singers engage in rhythmic chanting (atalaku), and lead guitars take center stage.
+During the early 1960s, many young Congolese musicians began speeding up the slower tempo of Congolese rumba.
+Artists introduced faster rhythms and placed greater emphasis on guitar improvisation, especially high-pitched and rapid lead guitar lines imbued with a more heightened African motif.
+Drummers shifted the clave rhythm to the snare drum, and lead guitars became the central focus of the music.